IPS-LMU/soundChangeR/README.md

 ## The Antarctica case study

-This version is provided with data and settings ready to replicate the case study on sound change in Antarctica, which is described in the manuscript `Antarctica.pdf`.
+This version is provided with data and settings ready to replicate the case study on sound change in Antarctica, which is described in a manuscript under review.
 Input data are in `data/Antarctica.csv`, settings are as in `data/params.R`, a bundle of the original simulation output is in `data/Antarctica_results.zip`, the data analysis reported in the manuscript is in `data/Antarctica_data_analysis.R`.